 Hi, my name is Beverly Lewis.

-After cataract surgery, I wouldn’t mind wearing glasses sometimes.
-I wouldn’t mind wearing glasses for close reading only.
-It is most important that I can use a computer without glasses.
-Read a book without glasses is a close second.
-I don't drive at night often.
-So long as I could MINIMIZE my dependence on glasses, I wouldn’t mind some nighttime visual imperfections such as halos, starbursts, and/or glare around lights.
+After cataract surgery, It’s important to me that I minimize my dependence on glasses.
+I really don’t want to depend on glasses anymore.
+It is most important that I can read a book without glasses.
+See far into the distance without glasses is a close second.
+I drive at night often.
+High quality of vision at night is very important to me.
 Although there is technology to maximize the improvement in my vision, I ONLY want a treatment that my insurance will cover.
 I understand that my dependence on glasses will NOT be minimized.
 I've never had previous eye surgery to decrease my dependence on glasses.
 I've never tried monovision before.

 Monofocal Lens (Insurance only)